-There are SO many brilliant markets in the brilliant city of Manchester, England, so we’ve had a tough time narrowing down the Top 4 Manchester Markets, but we’ve had a good go!
+There are SO many brilliant markets in the vibrant city of Manchester, England, so we’ve had a tough time narrowing down the Top 4 Manchester Markets, but we’ve had a good go!

 The Top 4 Manchester Markets You Need to Visit

-Manchester is a vibrant city known for its rich history, iconic Football teams, diverse culture, and vibrant market scene.
-Welcoming creatives of all kinds, from its music scene and nightclubs to restaurants, bars and eateries, to modern market places, there really is something for everyone in this city.
+Manchester is a city known for its rich history, iconic football teams, diverse culture and thriving market scene, with a host of indie businesses and a strong focus on community.
+Welcoming creatives of all kinds, from its music scene and nightclubs to restaurants, bars and eateries, to a plethora of modern market places and creative spaces, there really is something for everyone in this city.

 1. Northern Quarter Makers Market – Best for Students, Foodies and a creative vibe